 This is without doubt the colour that I get asked about the most for decorating bedrooms and it is the one I am also happiest to recommend.
 As Duck Egg Blue contains a large degree of grey and is also tonally quite light, it is the most soothing colour for a bedroom scheme.
 This colour looks really great with fresh white.
 I know I have said before that it is delicate but it really is and this is what makes it so perfect for so many areas, but in particular the bedroom.

-A Classic Coastal colour
+Duck Egg Blue is a Classic Coastal colour

 The classic coastal schemes incorporating blues turn to the ocean for their inspiration and although we tend to think of dark navy, azure blue or turquoise for our ocean colours, Duck Egg Blue is there when the ocean is reflecting a soft grey sky and is more green than blue.
 You therefore find that this colour can be very successful in a classic coastal scheme as it is less predictable than the generally accepted blues of the ocean.

-A Pretty Country colour
+Duck Egg Blue is a Pretty Country colour

 Designers love the versatility of this colour as it works as well for a pretty country style scheme as it does for a coastal retreat.
 With its relation to green, it works particularly well with other colours from the garden, particularly its opposite, pink.
 If you like the shabby look that is so at home in a country style scheme, then you should consider using Duck Egg Blue for painting furniture.

-The go to colour for Swedish Style
+Duck Egg Blue is the go to colour for Swedish Style

 What many of us are doing when we use Duck Egg Blue, either for a coastal or country style look, is of course emulating the beautiful appeal of Swedish style which must be one of the most popular styles around the world.
 Swedish style relies heavily on white colour palettes as daylight is often at a premium in Sweden and interiors are decorated to reflect as much natural light as possible.
 Accent colours are therefore delicate and tonally very close to white which makes Duck Egg Blue perfect.